 - The costs of a specialist divorce lawyer for an uncontested divorce is very affordable.
 At PKWA Law, our fees are affordable and transparent.

 - Your lawyer should advise you on what you are entitled to, your obligations and help you to reach a fair agreement with your spouse.
-Your divorce lawyer also drafts all the necessary divorce paperwork to capture what you and your spouse have agreed upon accurately.
+Your divorce lawyer also drafts all the necessary divorce paperwork to accurately capture what you and your spouse have agreed upon.

 - Do not file an Uncontested Divorce if you do not have a lawyer.
 We have come across clients who did not get proper legal advice.
-They end up spending more time and money to try to vary the divorce order.
+As a result, they end up spending more time and money to try to vary the divorce order.
 This can be avoided if you get your divorce order right from the start.

-- It is important to note that your lawyer should give you full and proper advice based on the existing known facts even if your divorce is uncontested.
-You certainly do not want a situation in which you did not get proper legal advice and agreed to an unfair settlement.
+- It is important to note that your lawyer should give you full and proper advice based on the existing known facts, even if your divorce is uncontested.
+You certainly do not want a situation where you did not get proper legal advice and agreed to an unfair settlement.

 The preparations of the Uncontested Divorce papers

 In a Contested Divorce, your lawyer must check if you are required to attend the Mandatory Parenting Program, send the HDB Query (if you own a HDB flat), and draft the Proposed Parenting Plan and Proposed Matrimonial Plan.
 There is also other work your lawyer must prepare.

 In contrast, in an Uncontested Divorce, the paperwork is simplified, and your lawyer will prepare and file the following divorce papers:

 - Writ for Divorce